 Fieldwork experiences are to be structured around the assignments provided by the course instructors, with emphasis on developing basic professional behaviors; observation of typical and atypical development; observation of clients with a variety of conditions; observation and description of treatment, evaluation and behavior of clients; recognition and description of conditions of dysfunction and identification of role functions of the occupational therapist and occupational therapy assistant in various intervention settings.
-One day per week will be assigned as Level I Fieldwork day.

 Level II Fieldwork Education

 Level II Fieldwork is an in-depth experience in delivery of occupational therapy service to clients.
 Full time students will participate in Level II Fieldwork during the spring and summer semesters of the second academic year.
 Level II Fieldwork is full time for 12 weeks.
 All Level II fieldwork must be completed within 24 months of course work completion.